-Upon receiving dentures, a patient should begin eating a soft diet until a medical professional tells them to begin eating regularly again.
+Upon receiving dentures, patients should begin eating a soft diet until a medical professional tells them to eat regularly again.
 However, hard or sticky foods should be avoided whenever possible, as they will damage the dentures over a period of time.

 Misconception 5: Dentures Should be Worn All of the Time